looking at an ambrosia apple

 The Ambrosia harvest season

-Harvest season for Ambrosia Apples is generally from late September to early October, making Ambrosia a mid-to-late season variety.
+Harvest season for ripe Ambrosias is generally from late September to early October, making it a mid-to-late season variety.
 USA-grown apples from more southern growing areas may be available in mid-September, while Canadian apples generally stretch longer in autumn to ripen on the tree.

 The harvest must be perfectly timed, with the fruit harvested at the peak of its flavor.
-Ambrosia Apples tend to ripen all at once, meaning that a large orchard will require a large crew to pick them all.
-A well-timed harvest leads to apples that are not only sweeter but also store on the shelf for much longer.
+Ambrosia apples tend to ripen all at once, meaning that a large orchard will require a large crew to pick them all.
+A well-timed harvest leads to apples that are sweeter and store on the shelf for much longer.

 Tips for buying Ambrosia apples

-Ambrosia Apples store exceptionally well in controlled-atmosphere commercial settings and can be purchased fresh throughout winter and into the springtime.
-Ambrosia Apples from New Zealand and Australia are available in North America in spring and summer.
+These apples store exceptionally well in controlled-atmosphere commercial settings and can be purchased fresh throughout winter and into the springtime.
+In spring and summer, Ambrosia Apples from New Zealand and Australia are available in North America.

-A single Ambrosia Apple is medium to large in size, weighing 7-8 oz (200-225 g).
-Two whole Ambrosia Apples generally weigh slightly less than one pound.
-Ambrosia Apples often cost $2.50 to $3.00 per pound at the grocery store.
+A single apple is medium to large in size, weighing 7-8 oz (200-225 g).
+Two whole Ambrosia apples generally weigh slightly less than one pound.
+Ambrosias often cost $2.50 to $3.00 per pound at the grocery store.
 It is not unusual to see a single apple of this sweet variety priced at $2/ea at the till of a coffee shop or deli.

 What to make with Ambrosia apples

-Ambrosia Apples are incredibly versatile in the kitchen.
+Ambrosia apples are incredibly versatile in the kitchen.
 They are perfect for slicing on a savory cheese board or baking into a sweet crumble.
-Pretty much any apple recipe can be made with Ambrosia Apples (and you might be able to cut back on any added refined sugar!).
+Pretty much any apple recipe can be made with Ambrosias (and you might be able to cut back on any added refined sugar!).

-One tip from the growers is not to use lemon juice to keep them from browning.
-Ambrosia Apples are naturally resistant to browning and can sit out for hours before they start to turn brown.
-There’s also no need to peel them in most cases, as the skin is thin and adds to the crispy crunch of the fresh apple experience.
+One tip from the growers is not to use lemon juice to prevent them from browning.
+Ambrosia apples are naturally resistant to browning and can sit out for hours before they start to turn brown.
+There’s also no need to peel them in most cases, as the thin skin adds to the crispy crunch of the fresh apple experience.

 Baking with Ambrosia apples